Water on the Knee – Symptoms, Causes and Solutions

 Knee Arthritis – Common Water on the Knee Cause

 Gout, known as the disease of kings, affects approximately 2% of Americans and has become more common over time.2 Uric acid crystallization stemming from a build-up of uric acid in the blood is the primary cause of gout.
-Underlying the excess uric acid production is usually the kidneys doing a poor job of excreting the acid into the urinary system.3
+Underlying the excess uric acid production is typically poor functioning kidneys – failing to excrete the acid into the urinary system.3

 We have all had infections at one point or another.
 You may remember the extreme swelling, skin redness, stiffness, and pain.
 The causes can range from viruses, bacteria to parasites.
 Many of these organisms live on your skin, therefore any puncture or open wound presents a path for them to enter the joint.
-Staphylococcus aureus bacteria are one of the most common culprits for joint infections with over 500,000 Americans developing staph infections annually during their hospital stay .5 If you suspect that you have an infection consult your doctor immediately as you will likely require antibiotic medicine.
+Staphylococcus aureus bacteria are one of the most common culprits for joint infections with over 500,000 Americans developing staph infections annually.5 If you suspect that you have an infection consult your doctor immediately as you will likely require antibiotic medicine.

 Bursae are small sacs of lubricating synovial fluid that are deposited in around your joints.
 They help ensure that tendons, ligaments, and muscles slide past each other with minimal friction.
 Sometimes due to excessive activity, they can become irritated and begin accumulating an excessive amount of synovial fluid.
 The prepatellar bursa is a common culprit for those experiencing excessive swelling and pain on the front of the knee cap.